doanamo/Music-Player-01-2015/readme.md

 # Music Player
 Unnamed music player running in Node-Webkit.

-This is my first JavaScript project after finishing Codeacademy course.
+This is my first JavaScript project after finishing Codeacademy course.<br/>
 Don't expect quality code in here.
 This is work in progress!

 # How To Run